Agua del Pueblo: Mission

 AdP's prime directive is to promote, advise, direct and generate financing for non-profit activities related to community development and the introduction of potable water, latrines and other aspects of environmental sanitation in rural and urban communities.
 AdP's aims are to: a) Build potable water and sanitation systems; b) Promote rural and urban development. c) Cooperate with any organization in drinking water, sanitation, education and community development, including training of appropriate personnel. d) Research the impacts of such projects on public health and economic development and e) Participate in international, state, municipal or private projects with similar goals.

 AdP focuses on the poorest of the poor throughout the highlands of Mayan Guatemala.
 For that reason, AdP's board prioritized the departments of San Marcos, Huehuetenango, Quiché, Totonicapan, Quetzaltenango, Solola, Retalhuleu, Suchitepequez, Chimaltenango, Alta Verapaz, Baja Verapaz and Peten.
-AdP views water and sanitation projects as a means to the end of conscious-level raising and rural development.
+AdP views water and sanitation projects as a means to the end of consciousness-level raising and rural development.
 AdP favors projects based on renewable energy with minimal operation and maintenance requirements.
 Education and community organization form the foundation of AdP's work.

 The Guatemalan government incorporated the Association of Agua del Pueblo on May 22, 1981 and registered the Association on 6 July 1981.
 The Guatemalan “Association of Agua del Pueblo” is included in the Registry of the Municipality of Quetzaltenango, Guatemala, Book 1 NGO.

 The State of Missouri (USA) incorporated People's Consultants – Agua del Pueblo-USA (web site) in 1973.
 AdP’S founders established the People's Consultants to support AdP's work around the world.
 The US Internal Revenue Service recognizes the People's Consultants as a 501(c)(3) non-profit organization.